-The Internal Audit report will include management's response and corrective action taken or to be taken in regard to the specific findings and recommendations.
+The Internal Audit report will include management's response and corrective action taken or to be taken regarding the specific findings and recommendations.
 Management's response will include a timetable for anticipated completion of action to be taken and an explanation for any corrective action that will not be implemented.